snydergi/snydergi.github.io/_portfolio_featured/rajod.md

 - Raspberry Pi 160 FOV Camera (if standard camera not adequate) (https://a.co/d/5NxLklM)

 #### Software
-Because this is a hardware-oriented project, with the goal being the creation and fabri- cation of the robot, I will be using as much software that is pre-made as possible, though it is likely that some custom functions and libraries will be written.
+Because this is a hardware-oriented project, with the goal being the creation and fabrication of the robot, I will be using as much software that is pre-made as possible, though it is likely that some custom functions and libraries will be written.
 - Crazyflie Python Library (https://github.com/bitcraze/crazyflie-lib-python)
 - Pycamera Python Library (https://picamera.readthedocs.io/en/release-1.13/)